CHOIRS AT PRINCETON

 The Chamber Choir is a select group of 25-30 mixed voices that sings a range of challenging music from the Renaissance period through the twenty-first century.
 Most of the choir’s membership also sings in the Glee Club.
 This ensemble performs in concert with the Glee Club as well as on a separate concert series, and is frequently invited to perform off campus.
 Because of the advanced repertoire and relatively light rehearsal load, a Chamber Choir member possesses a high level of musicianship, and normally has some experience of high level choral singing.
 Recent repertoire has included Bach's complete motets, Lassus’ Magnificat Praeter Rerum Seriem and Handel's Dixit Dominus.

-As with the Glee Club, Chamber Choir auditions will be held between September 11th and 15th, 2017, with small group callbacks to be held early the following week.
-Details are available on the Glee Club’s website, with a link to an electronic sign-up sheet.
+As with the Glee Club, Chamber Choir auditions will be held between September 10th and 14th, 2018, with small group callbacks to be held early the following week.
+Sign up for a 10-minute slot here!
 Freshmen and sophomores admitted to the Chamber Choir must also sing in the Glee Club.
-The Chamber Choir rehearses twice each week beginning Monday September 18th, 2017, with rehearsals taking place on Monday and Wednesday evenings in McAlpin Hall.
+The Chamber Choir rehearses twice each week beginning Monday September 24th, 2018, with rehearsals taking place on Monday and Wednesday evenings from 7:30-9pm in McAlpin Hall.
 As with the Glee Club, members of the Chamber Choir are eligible for subsidized voice lessons.

 Stephanie Tubiolo, Conductor

-As with the Glee Club, Trego Singers auditions will be held between September 11th and 15th, 2017.
-Details are available on the Glee Club’s website, with a link to an electronic sign-up sheet.
-The Trego Singers rehearse on Tuesdays from 5-6pm and Thursdays from 4:30-6:30pm beginning Tuesday September 19th, 2017.
+As with the Glee Club, Trego Singers auditions will be held between September 10th and 14th, 2018.
+Sign up for a 10-minute slot here!
+The Trego Singers rehearse on Tuesdays and Thursdays from 5-6:30 in McAlpin Hall, beginning September 18, 2018.